Book Tour

 double bedroom quinta pacheca

 If you are a city person and not that much into wines, maybe it is better to organize a day trip to Douro Valley.
-If so, make sure to check my article about the best neighborhoods to stay in Porto!
-There I give you plenty of recommendations of great hotels and apartments in Porto.
+If so, make sure to check my article about the best neighborhoods to stay in Porto, where I teach you how to discover the best place in the city for you.

-If, on the other hand, you love the countryside and really want to dive deep into the Portuguese wines, then you might want to spend a night in this wine region.
+If, on the other hand, you love wines, the countryside and really want to dive deep into the Portuguese wines, then you might want to spend a night or two in this wine region.
 I have written three very detailed articles about where to stay there:

 How many days should I stay in Douro?